 Ascension sheriff's office outfitting deputies with body cams next year

-The Ascension Parish Sheriff's Office will soon be improving the their ability to protect and serve by using body cameras.
+The Ascension Parish Sheriff's Office will soon be improving its ability to protect and serve by using body cameras.

 "The new body-worn cameras are going to be a very effective, resourceful tool for the patrol deputies," Smith said.